What was the judgment?

 The Equality and Human Rights Commission (EHRC) interim update

-THE EHRC has published an interim update, which provides its initial interpretation of key points in the court’s judgment.
+THE EHRC has published an interim update, which has since been amended, which provides its initial interpretation of key points in the court’s judgment.
 It states that:

 References to the word “sex” in the EqA mean biological sex.
 This means that, under the EqA: